 The children's department at Mintz is a very active and energetic bunch of kids and leaders.
 This group consist of children from preschool age through the 6th grade.

-Activities for the children include Sunday morning Sunday School and Children's Church, as well as Children's Choir and special bible studies on Wednesday night.
-There is also an event called Mintz Outdoor Zone that meets the third Saturday morning each month.
+Activities for the children include Sunday morning Sunday School and Children's Church, as well as Children's Choir and MBC Kids' Ministry on Wednesday night.
+There is also an event called Mintz Outdoor Zone that meets the third Saturday morning each month (postponed until further notice).

 The children at Mintz also partake in annual events like trunk-or-treat, a kid's Christmas production, VBS and summer camp (CentriKid) at Campbell University.
 Plus a host of other seasonal activities.